nmslib/nmslib/README.md

 Non-Metric Space Library (NMSLIB)
 =================
 The latest **pre**-release is [1.6](https://github.com/searchivarius/nmslib/releases/tag/v1.6).
-Note that the manual is not fully updated to reflect 1.6 changes.
+Note that the manual is not updated to reflect 1.6 changes.
 In particular, we changed the build procedure for Windows.
+Also note that the manual targets primiarily developers who will extend the library.
+For most other folks, [Python binding docs should be sufficient](https://searchivarius.github.io/nmslib/).
 -----------------
 Non-Metric Space Library (NMSLIB) is an **efficient** cross-platform similarity search library and a toolkit for evaluation of similarity search methods.
 The core-library does **not** have any third-party dependencies.